PGM Introduction

 Overview

-SysCAD uses the PGM (Programmable Module) language in a number of contexts, mainly in the General Controller Model.
-A subset of the PGM commands can be used in the PID Controller Model and in SysCAD Trend pages.
+SysCAD uses the PGM (Programmable Module) language in a number of contexts, mainly in the General Controller Model and Model Procedures.
+A subset of the PGM commands can be used in the PID Controller Model for "SetpointTag" and "MeasuredTag" fields.

 The PGM language offers the following facilities: